admole/Multi-Fidelity-Surrogate/Cases/README.md

 # Cases Setup

 This directory contains a base case for the Tandem cubes and a script for creating additional cases.
-The definitions of the cases to be created are stored in the cases.json file.
+The definitions of the cases to be created are stored in *.json files an example of which is given by the cases.json file.

 ## Cases.json
 This file contains a list of dictionaries defining the parameters to be modified for each case.
 If any of the parameters is not set then a default will be used.
-An example containing all the parameters that can be changed and their default values is included below:
+An example entry containing all the parameters that can be changed and their default values is included below:

 ```json
 {